What is a Keyboard on a Computer?

 USB Keyboards

-There are other layouts other than the standard English type QWERTY because they are available in different languages.
+There are layouts other than the standard English type QWERTY because they are available in different languages.

-The language layout of computer keyboards and typewriters commonly used in western countries is called the Latin alphabet, and the abbreviations correspond to the first letters of the KB, starting from the left of the top line.
+The language layout of computer keyboards and typewriters commonly used in Western countries is called the Latin alphabet, and the abbreviations correspond to the first letters of the KB, starting from the left of the top line.

 Different alternatives have been proposed to the QWERTY KB layout, showing advantages such as faster typing speeds.
 The most modern of these is the Dvorak Simplified KB.